 Bathtub safety is a must.
 Use non-slip mats or stickers on the tub.
 A strong grab bar is also helpful when children start to bath or shower independently.
 Baby wash clothes are thinner and easier to handle and wring out with one hand.
 Squeeze bottles and soap dispensers in the shower to store soap and shampoo for one handed operation are also helpful.
 These are usually found at discount stores and have suction cups for installation.
 A long handled sponge that holds soap and water may be useful.

-Toothpaste in the upright containers is simple to operate.
+Toothpaste in the upright containers may work for some kids.
+You may need to velcro it to the counter.
 The child can either use the affected hand to pump it or place the toothbrush on the counter and learn to aim well!
+Others place the tube of toothpaste on the counter and press it down with affected fist, holding toothbrush in unaffected hand.
 Because of sensory issues, children my forget one side of their mouth, be sure to observe the first few times they’re on their own.

 Older teens have recommended the Gillette Sensor Excel razor for women.
 Electric razors may also work, but often don’t provide a close enough shave.